 Price transparency is important for market efficiency.
 It allows growers to make informed decisions using accurate information (including decisions about inputs and who to supply).
-Growers can currently access publicly available aggregated market information but not specific purchase prices offered by individual winemakers, or easily understandable information about future price trends for particular varieties in their region.
+Growers can currently access publicly available aggregated market information but not specific purchase prices offered by individual winemakers.